LinHong-HIT/USOD10K/README.md

 # USOD10K: A New Benchmark Dataset for Underwater Salient Object Detection

-Source code and dataset for our paper “**USOD10K: A New Benchmark Dataset for Underwater Salient Object Detection paper**” by Lin Hong,  Xin Wang, Gan Zhang, and Ming Zhao.
+Source code and dataset for our paper “**USOD10K: A New Benchmark Dataset for Underwater Salient Object Detection**” by Lin Hong,  Xin Wang, Gan Zhang, and Ming Zhao.
 [IEEE TIP 2023](https://ieeexplore.ieee.org/document/10102831)

 Created by **Lin Hong**, email: 20B953023@stu.hit.edu.cn or lin.hong@tum.de